AJ7766/webshop-app/README.md

 There might be some error purchasing a product to register it to the database since the webhooks isn't enabled unless I log in to my Stripe account.

-You can run the file on programs like Visual Studio Code commands to run:
+You can run the project on programs like Visual Studio Code commands to run:

 1. npm i next